-• Harvest of salmon should only be allowed on stocks from rivers where there is a surplus above the CL identified and that no more than this surplus should be harvested i.e. those rivers detailed in Table 1 and Table 2.
-(Note: in some rivers the available surplus is very small and management have decided not to open these river fisheries for harvest but instead open the fisheries for catch & release only).
+Harvest of salmon should only be allowed on stocks from rivers where there is a surplus above the CL identified and that no more than this surplus should be harvested i.e. those rivers detailed in Table 2 and Table 3.
+(Note; in some rivers the available surplus is very small and management have decided not to place these rivers in the open category with an exploitable surplus but have moved them to catch & release fisheries).

-- Harvest fisheries should not take place on stocks from rivers without an identifiable surplus above the CL i.e. those rivers identified in Table 3, Table 4, Table 5 and Table 6. - No harvest fisheries should take place on those stocks from 57 rivers where rod catch data have not been available since 2006 to assess salmon stock status (Table 7).
+- Harvest fisheries should not take place on stocks from rivers without an identifiable surplus above the CL i.e. those rivers identified in Table 4, Table 5, Table 6 and Table 7. - No harvest fisheries should take place on those stocks from 57 rivers where rod catch data have not been available since 2006 to assess salmon stock status (Table 8).
 The TEGOS advise that these rivers remain closed to harvest until such time as additional information becomes available to assess the status of these stocks relative to their CLs.
 Of these rivers, where electro-fishing information is available to show that the catcment-wide electro-fishing threshold has been achieved, these rivers can be open for C&R-only to generate a rod catch which can be used for assessment of total salmon stock status.